spekulatius/laravel-commonmark-blog-example/blog/new-article.md

 ---
-title: "Example Article in List"
+title: "New Article in List"
 description: "This article ends in the list, up to you to decide how to handle it there."
 keywords:
   - example
-  - list-item
+  - article-list
 canonical: "https://example.com/blog/list-article"
 image: "https://example.com/some-image.png"